An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 3. Identify scenarios in business where you can use your weakness as an advantage

 And then milk them for all they’re worth.
-For instance, if you’re a technical writer, you might be able to write dry manuals without much effort, whereas for other writers this would be a challenge.
+For instance, if you’re a technical writer, you could write dry manuals with little effort, whereas for other writers, this would be a challenge.
 Or let’s say you’re really shy.
 This poses a problem when you’re at a networking event, for instance.
-But you could do what C. Hope Clark of Funds for Writers did and write a whole book about it!
+But you could do what one writer did and write an entire book about it!

 4. Reframe the problem and give it context